Life Is Beautiful (2000 film): Production

-The film marked the return of Geethu Mohandas, it was her first adult role after appearing in films as a child artist early in her life.
+The film marked the return of Geetu Mohandas, it was her first adult role after appearing in films as a child artist early in her life.

 Legacy

 On 5 September 2015 on the occasion of Teachers' Day in India, International Business Times included Mohanlal's Vinayachandran in their compilation of seven "Best Teachers in Malayalam Films That You Will Never Forget".